Jaysyn904/GammaAge/README.md

 # GammaAge
-Gamma Age is a post-apocalyptic RPG module for Neverwinter Nights.
+Gamma Age is a post-apocalyptic RPG module for Neverwinter Nights set on Gamma Terra.

 Features:
 28+ genotypes (races)